Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: Drag-free and attitude control Design and Simulation Results

 \subsection{Controller design}

-Building upon the control requirements and SC–TM dynamics established in Sections~\ref{sec1} and~\ref{sec2}, this work adopts the DFACS architecture proposed by~\cite{vidano2024ieee} as the baseline design.

-To ensure robust performance when confronted with environmental disturbances and model uncertainties during science operations, a $H_\infty$ control framework is employed for DFACS synthesis.
-This approach has been extensively applied to different space-borne GW mission concepts, including LISA, Taiji, TIANQIN and etc., and has evolved into a flight-proven design paradigm with demonstrated resilience under realistic mission constraints.
-Its performance has been conclusively demonstrated by technology demonstration satellites such as LISA Pathfinder~\cite{LPF2018calibrating} which achieved drag-free and attitude control performance at the nm/$\sqrt{\mathrm{Hz}}$ and nrad levels, respectively.
+To ensure robust performance when confronted with environmental disturbances and model uncertainties during science operations, an $H_\infty$ control framework is employed for DFACS synthesis.
+This approach has been extensively considered or applied to different space-borne GW mission concepts~\cite{gath2004drag,gath2007drag}\cite{yidi2023robust}\cite{xu2024finite}.
+Its performance has been conclusively demonstrated by LISA Pathfinder~\cite{LPF2018calibrating} which achieved drag-free and attitude control performance at the nm/$\sqrt{\mathrm{Hz}}$ and nrad levels, respectively.

 The $H_\infty$ control method is a robust synthesis approach rooted in norm-optimal control theory, specifically formulated to ensure closed-loop stability and prescribed performance bounds in the presence of model uncertainties and exogenous disturbances.
-As illustrated in Figure~\ref{fig:H_inf}, the generalized plant $P$ represents the controlled dynamics (e.g., SC–TM coupled system), while $K$ denotes the to-be-designed controller.
-The objective is to synthesize a stabilizing controller $K$ that minimizes the worst-case gain from exogenous inputs $\mathbf{w}$ (e.g., disturbances, sensor noise) to regulated outputs $\mathbf{z}$ (e.g., TM–SC relative motion, attitude error).
+As illustrated in Fig.~\ref{fig:H_inf}, the generalized plant $P$ represents the controlled dynamics (e.g., SC–TM coupled system), while $K$ denotes the to-be-designed controller.
+The objective is to synthesize a stabilizing controller $K$ that minimizes the worst-case gain from exogenous inputs $\mathbf{w}$ (e.g., disturbances, sensor noises) to regulated outputs $\mathbf{z}$ (e.g., TM–SC relative motion, attitude error).
+This is formalized as the $H_\infty$ norm minimization problem \cite{gu2005robust}